maxgraf96/DLAM_Assignment/readme.md

 written in Python 3.
 The project was done for the course _ECS7013P - Deep Learning For Audio And Music - 2019/20_ at Queen Mary, University of London.

+The aim of the project is to resynthesise recordings of one instrument to another instrument's timbre.
+The system is currently configured to synthesise electronic piano sounds from piano sounds.
+However, by using different datasets, the technique can theoretically be applied to any two instrument types.

 A detailed description of the system is given in the `Report.pdf` file.

 ## Quick Setup: